scottcheng/scottcheng.com-v1/source/_posts/2012-08-15-elegantly-highlight-the-current-nav-item-in-template.markdown

 ---
 layout: post
-title: "Elegantly Highlight the Current Nav Item"
+title: "Elegantly Highlight the Current Nav Item in Template"
 date: 2012-08-28 7:51
 comments: true
 categories: webdev
-keywords: jade template highlight navigation
-published: false
+keywords: jade, template, navigation, current, highlight, active
 ---

 It's one of the most common practices in web design to highlight the current navigation tab that the user is browsing.
 See [my latest work](http://www.beijing3ds.org/) for a live example: